 - Net finance costs (excluding non-recurring net finance items): 5 208m US dollar in 2016 compared to 1 239m US dollar in 2015.
 This increase was driven primarily by the additional net interest expenses resulting from the bond issuances in the first quarter 2016 related to the funding of the SABMiller combination.
 Other financial results include a negative mark-to-market adjustment of 384m US dollar in 2016, linked to the hedging of the company's share-based payment programs, compared to a gain of 844m US dollar in 2015. - Non-recurring net finance income/(cost): (3 356)m US dollar in 2016 compared to (214) m US dollar in 2015.
 Non-recurring net finance costs in 2016 include a negative mark-to-market adjustment of 2 693m US dollar, related to the portion of the FX hedging of the purchase price of the combination with SABMiller that did not qualify for hedge accounting under IFRS rules.
-The 2016 result also includes mark-to-market losses on derivative instruments entered into to hedge the deferred share instrument issued in a transaction related to the combination with Grupo Modelo, and derivative instruments entered into to hedge part of the restricted shares issued in relation to the combination with SABMiller.
+The 2016 result also includes mark-to-market losses on derivative instruments entered into to hedge the deferred share instrument issued in a transaction related to the combination with SABMiller.
 Furthermore, the 2016 non-recurring net finance costs include commitment fees for the 2015 committed senior acquisition facilities, as well as costs linked to the early redemption of SABMiller bonds. - Income tax expense: 1 613m US dollar with an effective tax rate of 37.4% for 2016 compares with 2 594m US dollar with an effective tax rate of 20.8% in 2015.
 The increase in the effective tax rate is mainly due to the unfavorable impact on profit before tax of the negative mark-to-market adjustments related to the hedging of the purchase price of the combination with SABMiller.
-The normalized effective tax rate was 20.9% in 2016 compared to 19.1% in 2015. - · Profit attributable to non-controlling interest: 1 528m US dollar in 2016, a decrease from 1 594m US dollar in 2015. - Profit from discontinued operations relates to the results of the Central and Eastern Europe business as the disposal had not closed at the end of the reporting period.
+The normalized effective tax rate was 20.9% in 2016 compared to 19.1% in 2015. - Profit attributable to non-controlling interest: 1 528m US dollar in 2016, a decrease from 1 594m US dollar in 2015. - Profit from discontinued operations relates to the results of the Central and Eastern Europe business as the disposal had not closed at the end of the reporting period.